MicrosoftDocs/win32-pr.pt-br/desktop-src/delivery_optimization/dodownloadinternal/nn-dodownloadinternal-idodownloadinternal.md

 # <a name="idodownloadinternal-interface"></a>Interface IDODownloadInternal

 > [!IMPORTANT]
 > A interface **IDODownloadInternal** foi preterida.
-Em vez disso, use a interface [IDODownload](../do/nn-do-idodownload.md) .
+Em vez disso, use a interface [IDODownload.](../do/nn-do-idodownload.md)

-A interface **IDODownloadInternal** é usada para obter ou definir propriedades de download estendido.
+A **interface IDODownloadInternal** é usada para obter ou definir propriedades de download estendidas.

 ## <a name="methods"></a>Métodos